jgphilpott/asmtut/README.md

 _start:
 ```

-This program won't execute yet because the `_start:` block cant be empty.
-To make this program execute we need to know about instructions, registers and system calls.
+Were off to a good start but this program won't execute yet because the `_start:` block cant be empty.
+To make this program execute we first need to know a little bit about [instructions](https://github.com/jgphilpott/asmtut#instructions), [registers](https://github.com/jgphilpott/asmtut#registers) and [system calls](https://github.com/jgphilpott/asmtut#system-calls).

 ## Instructions

-Instructions are short keywords with predefined behavior, the most common one in `MOV` which is used for moving data into registers.
-To see a list of common instructions take a look here.
+Instructions are short **keywords with predefined behavior**, the most common one is `MOV` which is used for moving data into registers.
+To see a short list of common instructions take a look [here](https://github.com/jgphilpott/asmtut/tree/master/instructions#instructions).

 ## Registers

 A register is a quickly accessible location available to a computer's central processing unit.
-Most ARM microprocessors come with 16 registers (0-15) each capable of holding a [word of data](https://en.wikipedia.org/wiki/Word_(computer_architecture)).
+Most ARM microprocessors come with **16 registers** (0-15) each capable of holding a [word of data](https://en.wikipedia.org/wiki/Word_(computer_architecture)).
 Some of the registers have special purposes such as `R7` which holds the system call number.
-To see a full list take a look here.
+To see a full list take a look [here](https://github.com/jgphilpott/asmtut/tree/master/registers#registers).

 ## System Calls

+System calls are APIs for the interface between the user space and the kernel space.
+There are **six main system calls for the [Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel)**.
+For a list of the call numbers and their associated actions take a look [here](https://github.com/jgphilpott/asmtut/tree/master/system#system-calls).

+# Step One

 ...